h16nning/typora-gitbook-theme/README.md

 ## Contributing
 Feel free [to submit an issue](https://github.com/Henning16/typora-gitbook-theme/issues/new), if something does not work or look right.
 If you would like to, you can also create your variant of this theme.

+> **Please note** that this theme is still in development.
+Regular updates are to expect.

 ## Screenshots

 ![img](gitbook.png)

+---

 ### Light
 ![img](gitbooklight_main.png)
 ![img](gitbooklight_megamenu.png)
 ![img](gitbooklight_ui.png)
 ![img](gitbooklight_themes.png)

+---

 ### Dark
 ![img](gitbookdark_main.png)